atmtools/konrad/howto/intro.md

 ## Idea

-The idea of this book is to guide the user throw their first steps of using konrad.
+The idea of this book is to guide the user through their first steps of using konrad.
 The tutorials will introduce various different ways to configure RCE simulations and how to use them to gain conceptual insights into the climate system.